VishalKumar-V/TFS-PROG-JS-FUNDAMENDALS/PROG/P01/11 String Part 02/07 Exercises/L1-01-Total-Number-Of-Names/01 Problem Statement.md

 # Problem Statement

-By default declare a variable as "studentNames" with string value as comma seperated names
+By default declare a variable as "studentNames" with string value as comma seperated names as "Arul,Ashok,Arivu"

 Print the names and total count of names from studentNames